stijn-dejongh/lovecraft_public_domain/raw_converts/mc.md

 and I thought for a minute he was going to spring at me with his machete.
 But after a pause he partly steadied himself.

-   "&lsquo;Oh, God--that thing!
+   ""Oh, God--that thing!
 Don't ever look at it!
 Burn it with the hangings around it and throw the ashes into the river!
 Marsh knew--and was warning me.
 He knew what it was--what that woman--that leopardess, or gorgon, or lamia, or whatever she was--actually represented.
 He'd tried to hint to me ever since I met her in his